ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/voxel.rst

 Voxel Layer Parameters
 ======================

+This costmap layer implements a plugin that uses 3D raycasting for depth, 3D, or other sensors.
+It contains a 3D environmental model within it that manages the planning space and squashes down to 2D for planning and control by the parameters specified below.

 ``<voxel layer>`` is the corresponding plugin name selected for this type.

 ``<data source>`` is the corresponding observation source name for that sources parameters.